jthughes/blog/100factorial.md

 [Link](https://twitter.com/DavidKButlerUoA/status/1016938264337440769)

 ## Twelve matchsticks
+Twelve matchsticks can be laid on the table to produce a variety of shapes.

+Some shapes have the same area and some have a different area.

+**Arrange 12 matchsticks to make a shape with area 4.**

 <blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">Today we were riffing off this puzzle, which is one of my favourite eight I use to introduce people to <a href="https://twitter.com/hashtag/100factorial?src=hash&amp;ref_src=twsrc%5Etfw">#100factorial</a> <a href="https://t.co/00yjV1o3Qu">pic.twitter.com/00yjV1o3Qu</a></p>&mdash; David Butler (@DavidKButlerUoA) <a href="https://twitter.com/DavidKButlerUoA/status/1016935480791740416?ref_src=twsrc%5Etfw">July 11, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>